 View the most popular items in our shop

-Our Disease X display features artefacts from pandemics in London's past and future.
-Our star object is an elegant black dress worn by Queen Victoria, in mourning for her grandson, who died in the 1892 'flu epidemic.
+In January 2019 we displayed artefacts from pandemics in London's past and future.
+Our star object was an elegant black dress worn by Queen Victoria, in mourning for her grandson, who died in the 1892 'flu epidemic.
 But how do you safely display a fragile costume that's over a hundred years old?

 The Museum of London has many fascinating and iconic objects relating to the British royal family in its collection.
 Recently I was fortunate enough to work closely on a dress worn by Queen Victoria.
 The dress has not previously been on display at the museum, so this has been a great opportunity to showcase one of our many objects with royal connections.